UrbanCompass-tour/Urban-compass-tour/README.md

             <p class="section-label">Discover the World with Us</p>
             <h1 class="section-title">Your Journey Begins Here</h1>
             <p class="section-description">
-                Explore breathtaking destinations and unforgettable experiences with our expert travel guidance.
-Whether you're seeking adventure, relaxation, or cultural discovery, we make planning your perfect trip simple and stress-free.
+                Explore breathtaking destinations with our expert travel guidance.
+                Whether you seek adventure, relaxation, or cultural experiences, we make it easy.
             </p>
             <div class="button-group">
                 <a href="#start">Start Tour</a>